franciscojavierarceo/ruby-webpage/_posts/2016-08-01-DL-GBM-Step-Functions.md

 <center><img src="/assets/images/stepfunction_true.png">
 </center>

 This is a pretty ugly function where at the critical points of the input, the output simply shifts by a constant value.
+In fact, this is a continuous function everywhere except at the *critical* points where the left and right limits are not equal to the limit point.

 Now we can estimate this function using Sklearn's [Gradient Boosting Machine](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html) in Python prettty trivially, then we can look at what the model thinks the test set should be given the input data.